TsuyoshiUshio/DeisTask/README.md

 This task is an unofficial Deis workflow task for VSTS.
 This task help you to execute deis workflow command without login and downloading deis binary.

 Currently, this task is private preview.
 If you want to use it, please let me know.
+The GitHub Repository is [here](https://github.com/TsuyoshiUshio/DeisTask).

 ![Header](https://raw.githubusercontent.com/TsuyoshiUshio/DeisTask/master/images/marketplace.png)